 Bonner and his wife, Jessica, have a 2-year-old daughter named Darcy, who inspires him to stay healthy.
 Having a toddler means adjusting his schedule, for instance, exercising at 5 a.m. on weekdays.
 On Saturdays and Sundays, he aims to ride 15 to 25 miles.
 “It’s good for my mind, good for my body.”

 Team NPF isn’t active in Bonner’s hometown (yet), but he’s worked around this by becoming a Virtual Rider.
-He can’t attend any of the Team NPF Cycle events; instead, he’s organizing a 10-mile ride for family and friends in Birmingham on May 12.
-The money he raises will count toward the total of the Hamptons, New York, ride the following week.
-Support Barry Bonner on his Virtual Ride.
+So far, he hasn’t been able to attend any Team NPF Cycle events; instead, he organized a 10-mile ride for family and friends in Birmingham on May 12.
+The money he raised counted toward the total of the Hamptons, New York, ride the following week.

 His goal is to continue staying active and set a positive example for Darcy.
 “I don’t want her to think her father can’t do anything, that he just comes home and sits on the couch, that he’s disabled.”